raphkk/project/README.md

 # project
 ### This readme file is to document features, links or documentation found to help me keep up the pace of the project.
+### This project is to help users of the web take back control of their information by providing a platform to find results of their information and request databrokers to unsubscribe/remove their details from their database.
+#### I'm looking to use HTML, CSS, Javascript and a google search API to fetch data and return only relevant results.
+Iterrations of the languages used will change as i continue to add complexity to the webpage.

 ## Documentation links:
 1. How to create basic API - https://www.youtube.com/watch?v=be9sHQ7xqo0